Lailafitriana/laravel-inventory/README.md

 ## Installation and Usage Guide
-Follow these steps to set up the Laravel Inventory Laravel project on your local machine:
+Follow these steps to set up the Laravel Inventory project on your local machine:

 **Requirements:**
 Composer, PHP version >5 and <8.